Please note: In Spring 2024, the program will take place in Paris.

 The program is headquartered at the University of Vienna, a major European institution of higher learning, dating from the fourteenth century with a diverse international student body.

-Dan Brudney, Kathleen Cavanaugh, and Jane Dailey from the Pozen Family Center for Human Rights will teach in the Spring 2022 program.
+Kathleen Cavanaugh, Kate Brackney, and William Schultz will teach in the Spring 2023 program.

 Program participants live in the Residenz Molkereistrasse, a modern student residence hall designed according to environmentally responsible, energy-efficient principles.
 It is located in the Leopoldstadt section of Vienna near the Prater Park (with its famous Ferris wheel).
 Like their Austrian peers, students will make their way to the University using public transportation, which is ample and user-friendly.